Get cold calling!

 So, let’s recap.
 Perhaps we’ll define this as the 3 golden rules of cold calling:

 - Build a marketing funnel.
-How?
-Offer free advice and guidance on your area of expertise in a guide made available on your website.
+For example, offer free advice and guidance on your area of expertise in a guide made available on your website.
 In order to access this guide, the reader (prospect) must provide their contact details.
 This is known as ‘gated’ content on your website.
 By doing this, the prospect has raised their hand and given you permission to contact them.
 This is what makes a warm call

-- Before you jump ahead and make the call, do your research.
-Is the prospect worth your time, and theirs, to try and secure a meeting or follow-up conversation?
-If so, make the call (or get your cold calling agency to do so)
+- Before you jump ahead and make the call and possibly even schedule an in-person meeting, do your research.
+Does the prospect align with your target client? i.e. organisation size, market sector, maturity, etc. If so, make the call (or get your cold calling agency to do so)